Tour Stop No. 1

 New Yorkers had to import textiles and tableware from small manufacturers in England, tropical goods like sugar and coffee from the Caribbean, and more exotic items from the corners of the Empire, such as calicos from India and tea from China.
 New York’s press advertised thousands of these items, and by the 1770s they arrived monthly on British ships, insured and financed by London’s capital markets.
 By design, however, the city imported far more than it exported — in 1750, five times more.
 Until 1763, the economic imbalance was off-set by military spending and many decades of light enforcement on rules of trade and currency.
 The Imperial Crisis began when that came to an end.

-The Imperial Crisis Begins
+The IMPERIAL CRISIS Begins

 In 1724, New Yorkers could rightly lament, as the young Cadwallader Colden did, that “money imported from the West Indies seldom remains six months in [the city] before it is exported to England.”
 But under Robert Walpole, Britain’s “first prime minister” (1725-42), London severely relaxed enforcement of colonial regulations and taxed North America very lightly.
 New York flourished alongside the other colonies during this half-century of Whig rule.
 These practices of “salutary neglect” came to a sudden end in 1763-65, however, after the last of the mid-century wars against France and Spain.